Khamzadev/NomadTravel/README.md

 - Maps where you can see the location
 - Mark places you like and add comments to them
 - Manager support

+### App functionality

+- Registration / authorization via GMAIL
+- Registration will allow you to get support from the manager
+- The user will have his own personal account with the ability to add photos and information about himself and his travels
+- Choice of language : Kyrgyz , Russian , English